AuraDevelopmentTeam/MessagesTranslator/src/main/resources/dev/aura/lib/messagestranslator/builtin_readme/base/_README.md

 - The actual translations shipped by the plugin are typically made by volunteers.
 So if they are not up to date or missing, it would be awesome if you updated them or created them and sent them the plugin author.
 That's always awesome.
 And if the plugin author(s) are not happy about you updating or creating a translation, then you can yell at them, deal?
+- If you want syntax highlighting, use YAML or HOCON.
+(It's technically HOCON, but YAML works too if you're being strict with the format)
 - You can make cool ASCII art banners on this site: http://patorjk.com/software/taag/
   My favorite style for language files is this one: http://patorjk.com/software/taag/#h=0&v=0&c=bash&f=Standard